 What is a premium audit?

 A premium audit helps your insurance company keep your coverage and premium in line with each other.
 It means you only pay for the coverage your business needs.
-Your business’s insurance premium is billed at the beginning of the policy period based on an estimate of your overall business profile It considers they type of services or products you sell, as well as the level of business you think you will have (payroll or sales, etc.)
+Your business’s insurance premium is billed at the beginning of the policy period based on an estimate of your overall business profile.
+It considers they type of services or products you sell, as well as the level of business you think you will have (payroll, sales, etc.)

 What happens if your estimates are off?
 That’s where a premium audit comes in to play.

-A checklist and instructions will be provided in the audit request letter from our outside audit partner.
+A checklist and instructions will be provided in the audit request letter from your insurance company's audit partner.

 The premium audit is a requirement of all insurance companies and is part of your policy conditions.
 If you do not complete the review, it may result in an Audit Noncompliance charge.
 That charge is up to two times the estimated annual premium of your policy.